 Over the next four years more than 800 government schools will receive intensive implementation support that includes a comprehensive program of professional learning and expert advice from regionally-based teams.

-These teams, made up of experienced educators, including a dedicated PLC regional manager, will advise, coach and train school and instructional leaders in all aspects of PLC implementation, including:
+These teams, made up of experienced educators including a dedicated PLC regional manager, advise, coach and train school and instructional leaders in all aspects of PLC implementation, including:

 - budget and resource prioritisation